Home » Information Center

 This application displays the locations and details of projects funded in the current TIP.

 Using this component of the latest LRTP, Destination 2040, see how the region’s current and future transportation system interacts with current and projected land use and the environment, and evaluate how it serves low-income and minority populations.

 Use this interactive data visualization dashboard to explore data on crashes, bridge and pavement condition, traffic congestion, bicycle and pedestrian facilities, and demographics, and learn more about how the MPO monitors and measures system performance.

-The Express-Highway Performance Dashboard and Arterial Performance Dashboard graphically display peak-period congestion for expressways and arterials in the Boston Region MPO area, in 2015.
+The Express-Highway Performance Dashboard graphically displays peak-period congestion for expressways in the Boston Region MPO area in 2019; the Arterial Performance Dashboard graphically display peak-period congestion for arterials in the Boston Region MPO area in 2015.
 The performance measures in the dashboards represent three factors related to congestion: duration, intensity, and travel time reliability.
 Each dashboard consists of regional overview maps, route-specific data, and downloadable accessible tables.
-The data used in both dashboards were collected in 2015 by INRIX and processed by CTPS staff.
+The data used in the express-highway dashboard was collected in 2019 by INRIX and processed by CTPS staff; the data used in the arterial dashboard was collected in 2015 by INRIX and processed by CTPS staff.

 Browse counts of non-motorized traffic collected since the mid-1970s.

 Browse vehicle-miles-traveled, vehicle-hours-traveled, and emissions data for cities and towns in the Boston region.

 View the region’s transportation network and TIP projects relative to natural-hazards zones, including those subject to flooding, storm surges, and sea level rise, and identify facilities that might benefit from protective measures or adaptations.